 The New Class...

-Our 2016 students represent all regions within the State of Florida.
-The most represented counties are Broward, Dade, Duval, and Palm Beach Counties.
+The 403 students who enrolled in the 2018 CARE Summer Bridge Program represent all regions within the State of Florida.
+The most represented counties are Broward, Miami-Dade, Duval, Orange, Palm Beach, and Hillsborough Counties.

 The Legacy They Join...

 The 2018 Cohort join a network of over 1,600 CARE students at FSU!
 The many notable accomplisments of our students include the following:

 - Garrett Johnson (CARE 02), was recognized as a national Rhodes Scholar in 2006.

 - Sandy Noel (CARE 08) was selected as a Fulbright Award Recipient in 2012.